jdgale/pGFNFF/README.md

 This has been modified to allow for the changes proposed in the pGFN-FF method by Gale, LeBlanc, Spackman, Silvestri and Raiteri, J. Chem.
 Theory Comput., 17, 7827 (2021).

-The code provide contains the routines to create the library and an example main program that calls the library to generate the relevant parameters.
+The code provided contains the routines to create the library and an example main program that calls the library to generate the relevant parameters.

 License: